 “It definitely means stepping up,” says The Coffee Bean & Tea Leaf brand manager Kimberly Gorospe-Cruz.
-With the market being especially saturated during the holidays, coffee shops need to venture out of their comfort zones and come up with new offerings for guests.
+With the market being especially saturated during holidays, coffee shops need to venture out of their comfort zones and come up with new offerings for guests.

 Holidays inside cafes

-Many cafés have jumped on the bandwagon of producing planners.
+Many cafes have jumped on the bandwagon of producing planners.
 For the past 11 years, The Coffee Bean & Tea Leaf has been promoting their planners every holiday season.
 This year’s theme is “Gifting Grateful” and they are giving their customers a choice of a journal or a tumbler (drink discounts for anyone who uses their own tumbler when dining in) once they’ve collected the designated number of stamps.

 More than just coffee

-A commitment to purchasing produce directly from farmers results in a larger profit.
+A commitment to purchasing produce directly from farmers results in a potentially larger profit.
 And since the beans are roasted locally, the coffee is as strong as it is fresh, arriving in stores within seven days of roasting.
 This is the company’s way of helping farming communities while at the same time promoting Philippine-produced coffee.

 “To be honest, Philippine coffee is scarce,” says Fallarme.
 After coffee plants acquired a disease called coffee rust, farmers had to shift to planting a different crop.
 The Philippines, traditionally a top coffee producer, became import-reliant.